10 Free Things to Do in Toronto

 10. Spend the day on Centre Island

 Anyone looking to get away from the city's bustle should consider a day trip to Centre Island.
 Wander this parkland oasis, which offers fantastic views of the city, picnic spots and walking trails.
 While there is no entrance cost, the ferry to the island does cost a nominal fee.
-The 10-minute boat voyage costs between $4 and $8.50 Canadian (approximately $3 and USD 7) depending on your age; children under 2 ride free.
-The ferry runs every 15 minutes.
+The 10-minute boat voyage costs between $4.29 and $9.11 Canadian (approximately $3 and USD 7) depending on your age; children under 2 ride free.
+Ferry schedules vary by season.
+For schedules for each season, check the website.
 The amusement park, dining options, and other attractions might also tempt you to take out your wallet.

 Park Hours